Mack Leftwich

-Mack Leftwich (born November 18, 1994) is an American football coach and former player.
-He is the offensive coordinator for Texas State Bobcats football team.
+Mack Hays Leftwich (born November 18, 1994) is an American football coach and former player.
+He is the offensive coordinator for Texas Tech Red Raiders football team.

 Early life and playing career

 Leftwich was born in Denton, Texas and spent most of his childhood there while his father, Spencer Leftwich, was the offensive line coach at the University of North Texas.
 He moved to Wexford, Pennsylvania and enrolled at North Allegheny Senior High School prior to his junior year of high school.
 As a senior, he was named the Pennsylvania Player of the Year and first team All-State after completing 177-of-268 pass attempts for 3,331 yards with 45 touchdowns and four interceptions and also rushing 128 times for 553 yards and 10 touchdowns.
 Leftwich initially committed to play college football at Stephen F. Austin University.
-He later flipped his commitment to the University of Texas at El Paso (UTEP), where his father was the offensive line coach, after receiving a scholarship offer from head coach Sean Kugler, who's son was a teammate at North Allegheny.
+He later flipped his commitment to the University of Texas at El Paso (UTEP), where his father was the offensive line coach, after receiving a scholarship offer from head coach Sean Kugler, whose son was a teammate at North Allegheny.

 Leftwich entered his freshman season at UTEP with the intention of redshirting but ultimately started the last four games of the season, completing 44-of-75 pass attempts for 458 yards with two touchdown passes and two interceptions.
 He then redshirted his true sophomore season.
 Leftwich was named the Miners' starting quarterback entering his redshirt sophomore season.
 He started seven games, missing five games due to two separate concussions, and passed for 1,228 yards and nine touchdowns with three interceptions.
 During spring practices Leftwich suffered a serious shoulder injury that ultimately led him to retire from playing.